Karsenh/karsen_nodejs_fetch_receipt_api/README.md

     - */receipt/process*
     - */receipt/:id/points*

+****NOTE:** `NodeJS Fetch Receipt API.postman_collection.json` file is included in the root of this project which can be imported into PostMan to run pre-made requests with provided JSON request body objects.

-4. View the point break-down from the POST request receipt in the terminal window where you started the server.
+4. View the point break-down from the POST request receipts in the terminal window where you started the server.

 ## What I would do differently